 7. Locate, inventory and maintain your parent’s property.
 As executor, you also need to keep up a house or maintain other property until it can be distributed or sold, as well as keep secure all of your parent’s personal property, including anything in the home or a safety deposit box.
 Some states require a personal property inventory.
 Certain valuables might even need to be appraised.

 8. Pay the estate’s debts and taxes.
 Keep in mind that car payments, mortgages, and property taxes must be paid by the estate until the estate is settled, which is another responsibility of the executor.
 Be sure to go through checkbooks and bank statements to figure out what your parent had been paying regularly.
-In addition, if the estate exceeds the applicable estate tax exclusion amount, the estate must file final income tax returns with the state and U.S. government.
+In addition, if the income earned by the estate exceeds the applicable exemption amount, the estate must file federal and any applicable state, income tax returns.
 Finally, even if there is no federal estate tax due, there may be a state death tax.
 Estate tax returns must be filed within nine months of the date of death.

 10. Get help.
 There is no need to go it alone.
 Speak with an attorney, accountant, tax advisor and/or your or your parent’s financial advisor to help you understand and navigate this often complicated process.